mad-lab-fau/gaitmap/docs/guides/Coordinate-Systems.rst

 Coordinate systems (or frames) are an important topic when working with IMUs and are getting even more complicated when these IMUs are attached to a human body.
-This libraries makes a couple of deliberate choices when it comes to the definition of coordinate systems and related naming conventions.
+This library makes a couple of deliberate choices when it comes to the definition of coordinate systems and related naming conventions.
 Therefore, please read this document carefully before using the pipelines available in *gaitlab*.

 TL;DR(A)
 ========

-This TL;DR(Again) is intended as quick reference, **after** you already read the document.
+This TL;DR(Again) is intended as quick reference, **after** you already read the full documentation below.

-* The Accelerometer measures a positive value, if movement occurs in the **positive (+)** direction of the axis
+* Accelerometer measures a positive value, if movement occurs in the **positive (+)** direction of the axis
-* The Gyroscope measures a positive value, if rotation occurs in the direction of the arrow in the image below
+* Gyroscope measures a positive value, if rotation occurs in the direction of the arrow in the image below
-* Gravity results in a measure of **+1g** if an axis is pointing **upwards**, and **-1g** if the axis is pointing **downwards**
+* Gravity results in a measure of **+1g**, if an axis is pointing **upwards**, and **-1g**, if the axis is pointing **downwards**

 Foot Sensor Frame (FSF)
-    * FSF forms a right-handed coordinate system with axis called **X, Y, Z**
+    * forms a right-handed coordinate system with axes called **X, Y, Z**
-    * The positive direction of the Gyroscope is determined by the right-hand-rule around each axis
+    * uses right-hand-rule around each axis for definition of positive direction of the Gyroscope
-    * The axis directions are defined as up (Z), to the tip of the shoe (X), and to the **left** (Y)
+    * defines axes' directions as up (Z), to the tip of the shoe (X), and to the **left** (Y)

 Foot Body Frame (FBF)
-    * FBF consists of the 3 axis *ML* (medial to lateral), *PA* (posterior to anterior), and *SI* (superior to inferior)
+    * consists of the 3 axis *ML* (medial to lateral), *PA* (posterior to anterior), and *SI* (superior to inferior)
-    * The FBF is **not** right handed and should not be used for any physical calculations
+    * is **not** right handed and should not be used for any physical calculations
-    * In the FBF the same anatomical movement produces the same sensor signal independent of the feet
+    * produces the same sensor signal independent of the foot (right/left) for the same anatomical movement (e.g. lateral acceleration = positive acceleration)
-    * The directions for the FBF are taken from [1]_
+    * follows convention of directions from [1]_

 .. _ff: